irmen/synthesizer/README.md

 Uses ffmpeg or oggdec to read/stream many different sound formats.

-# jukebox.box
+# Example program: jukebox.box

 This is a jukebox like party sound player that allows to prepare a playlist, fade from a track to the next from the list, and insert random soundbytes for added fun.
 The songs are queried from a backend audio file database server program.

-## how the track mixer example program works
+# Example program: trackmixer

 You assemble rhythm samples into bars and patterns, which are then mixed.
 Samples have to be in .wav format but can be anything that the Python wave module understands.